A Jamf Infrastructure Manager instance is a service that is managed by Jamf Pro. It can be used to host the following:

 For more information, see the Healthcare Listener section in the Jamf Pro Administrator’s Guide.

 When using the LDAP Proxy, the Jamf Infrastructure Manager can be customized for incoming access by any available port 1024 or greater.
+For Linux, port 1024 or greater must be used because lower-numbered ports are reserved for root services.
 The port used must be opened, inbound, on your firewall and also on the computer on which the Infrastructure Manager is installed.
 The recommended port is 8389 for communication between your Jamf Pro server and the Infrastructure Manager.
+Configure inbound firewall rules on your connection and the Jamf Infrastructure Manager host's operating system to allow connections on a selected port only from Jamf Pro.
+For more information, see the Permitting Inbound/Outbound Traffic with Jamf Cloud Knowledge Base article.

 Note: The Infrastructure Manager does not currently respect network proxy settings configured in the host operating system or in Java.
 Therefore, the Infrastructure Manager must be enrolled with Jamf Pro and receive its initial configuration on a network that does not require connection via an outbound proxy.
 Unless a firewall rule is created to allow the Infrastructure Manager to connect to Jamf Pro without using an outbound proxy, the Infrastructure Manager will not receive LDAP configuration updates or be able to notify Jamf Pro that it is operational.
 It will still be able to receive the inbound LDAP lookup requests from Jamf Pro, however.